dgkris/ObjectiveC-STL-Parser/README.md

 4. Make sure you release the parser instance of STLParser class in the dealloc method.

 PS: Works only with ASCII STL files.
+If you are using ARC project, then use the -fno-obc-arc compiler flag for STLParser.m